 21st to 25th – Maui – Maui Film Festival – View, discuss and enjoy new films.

 4th – Independence Day – Many fun events are held across the islands to celebrate the 4th of July.
-In late June, we’ll post the top fireworks shows, parades and more!
-In the meantime, check out last year’s events to get an idea of what you’ll very likely find in 2017:
+We post the top fireworks shows, parades and more in these July 4th island guides:

 15th to 16th – Oahu – Prince Lot Hula Festival – Held at the Monalua Gardens, this festival features hula halau (troupes), crafts, traditional Hawaiian games and more.